 Periodontitis is the medical term for gum disease.
-This common infection damages soft tissue and bone around teeth.
+This common infection damages the soft tissue and bone around teeth.
 It can even disrupt the alveolar bone without proper treatment, leading to bone loss.

 Here, we dive into everything you need to know about how to recognize, prevent, and treat periodontitis.